Harptree Court

 Harptree Court is a Grade II listed building at East Harptree in the English county of Somerset.
 It was built around 1800 to designs by Charles Harcourt Masters.

 History

 The house was built in 1797 on several fields including one known as Brookes Close.
 It was originally known as Richmond Hall.
 The original owner Joshua Scrope put the house up for sale in 1803 and it was bought by the Waldegrave family.
 It was sold again in 1858 when it was bought by a Miss Gurney.
 In 1879 it was bought by William Wildman Ketllewell.

-It is now a private house part of which operates as a Bed and breakfast.
-The Great British Bake Off was filmed at Harptree Court for both Series 3 and Series 4.
+It is now a private house.The Great British Bake Off was filmed at Harptree Court for both Series 3 and Series 4.

 Owners of Harptree Court

 Joshua Scrope (1744-1820) built Harptree Court in 1797.
 He was the Lord of the Manor of Long Sutton, Lincolnshire where he had lived for many years.
 Originally he was born John Peart but in 1792 he changed his name to Scrope when his wife Mary inherited a large fortune from her maternal uncle Frederick James Scrope.
 He was born in 1744 into the well-established family of the Pearts of Lincoln.
 In 1771 he married Mary Vivian who was the Scrope heiress and the couple went to live in Long Sutton.
 Mary died in 1795 and shortly after Joshua moved to a large Estate of 1200 acres in East Harptree where he built Harptree Court.
 In 1798 he married Ann Brydges who was the widow of Francis William Thomas Brydges.
 She was born Anne Phillipps (1755-1829) and was part of the wealthy family of the Phillipps of Eaton Bishop.

 The couple lived at Harptree Court until 1803 and then moved to London advertising the house for sale.
 The sale notice is shown here.
 The description of the house at this time is as follows.